76-private-stanley-byfield-king-image1png

 We would like to acknowledge the descendants of the Smith and King families from Tasmania, who were pleased to become DNA donors in the ongoing hope of an identification.

-Identification via DNA has been made for 173 of the soldiers reburied at the new Pheasant Wood Military Cemetery.
-In 2023, 77 soldiers still await an identification.
+As of 2024, identification via DNA has been made for 180 of the soldiers reburied at the new Pheasant Wood Military Cemetery.
+70 soldiers still await an identification.

 If you know anything of his connections or relatives in Australia or elsewhere, we would love to hear from you.